Marcus Davenport: New Orleans Saints

 Davenport was drafted by the New Orleans Saints in the first round (14th overall) of the 2018 NFL draft.
 He was the second defensive end to be selected that year, behind only Bradley Chubb.
 The pick used to select Davenport was acquired from the Green Bay Packers.
 On May 10, 2018, Davenport signed his rookie contract with the Saints, worth $13.7 million.
 On June 11, 2018, it was reported that Davenport injured his thumb and that it would require surgery.
 In Week 3, against the Atlanta Falcons, Davenport recorded his first career sack in the victory.
 In Week 8, against the Minnesota Vikings, he recorded a two-sack performance in the victory.
 He was named to the PFWA All-Rookie Team.

 In a Week 2 matchup against the Los Angeles Rams in 2019, Davenport sacked Jared Goff as the Saints lost 27–9.

 In a Week 5 game against the Tampa Bay Buccaneers, Davenport sacked Jameis Winston twice in the 31–24 win.

 In week 13 against the Falcons on Thanksgiving Day, Davenport sacked Matt Ryan twice, one of which was a strip sack that was recovered by teammate Vonn Bell, in the 26–18 win.
 On December 11, 2019, Davenport was placed on injured reserve with a foot injury.
 He finished the season with 31 tackles, six sacks, and three forced fumbles through 13 starts.

 In Week 7 against the Carolina Panthers in 2020, Davenport recorded his first sack of the season on former Saints' teammate Teddy Bridgewater during the 27–24 win.
+He finished the 2020 season with 1.5 sacks, 21 total tackles (12 solo), and two passes defended.

 The Saints exercised the fifth-year option on Davenport's contract on April 29, 2021.
 The option guarantees a salary of $9.5 million for the 2022 season.
 He was placed on injured reserve on September 17, 2021, with a shoulder injury.
 He was activated on October 25.
+He finished the 2021 season with nine sacks, 39 total tackles (23 solo), three forced fumbles, and one fumble recovery.

 On June 15, 2022, Davenport announced he had undergone five total offseason surgeries: two on his shoulder and three on his left hand.
 One of the hand surgeries was to address a pinkie finger issue that had plagued him since college and involved a partial amputation of the finger.
+He finished the 2022 season with .5 sacks and 29 total tackles (16 solo).

 Minnesota Vikings

 On March 15, 2023, Davenport signed a one-year, $13 million contract with the Minnesota Vikings.
 The team has listed Davenport as an outside linebacker.
 He suffered a high ankle sprain in Week 6 and was placed on injured reserve on October 16.
+He appeared in four games and had two sacks in the 2023 season.